standardrb/standard/README.md

 convincing [@searls](https://twitter.com/searls) (the BDFNow) to make the change.]**

-No. The whole point of `standard` is to save you time by avoiding [bikeshedding](https://www.freebsd.org/doc/en/books/faq/misc.html#bikeshed-painting) about code style.
+No. The whole point of Standard is to save you time by avoiding [bikeshedding](https://www.freebsd.org/doc/en/books/faq/misc.html#bikeshed-painting) about code style.
 There are lots of debates online about tabs vs. spaces, etc. that will never be resolved.
 These debates just distract from getting stuff done.
-At the end of the day you have to 'just pick something', and that's the whole philosophy of `standard` -- its a bunch of sensible 'just pick something' opinions.
+At the end of the day you have to 'just pick something', and that's the whole philosophy of Standard -- its a bunch of sensible 'just pick something' opinions.
 Hopefully, users see the value in that over defending their own opinions.

-Pro tip: Just use `standard` and move on.
+Pro tip: Just use Standard and move on.
 There are actual real problems that you could spend your time solving! :P

 ## Is there an automatic formatter?

 Yes!
-You can use `standard --fix` to fix most issues automatically.
+You can use `standardrb --fix` to fix most issues automatically.

-`standard --fix` is built into `standard` for maximum convenience.
-Most problems are fixable, but some errors (like forgetting to handle errors) must be fixed manually.
+`standardrb --fix` is built into `standardrb` for maximum convenience.
+Most problems are fixable, but some errors must be fixed manually.

-To save you time, `standard` outputs the message "`Run standard --fix to automatically fix some problems`" when it detects problems that can be fixed automatically.

 ## How do I ignore files?